 Narcissists paradoxically manifest both an inflated idea of their own importance and quickness to feel deflated by negative feedback.

-Sign #5: When things go wrong between us, it’s always your fault.
+___Sign #5: I'm right.
+You're wrong.
+So when things go wrong between us, it’s always your fault.

 I can’t be expected to apologize or to admit blame.
 I’m above others and above reproach.
-You shouldn’t have… .
-Don’t threaten me with expecting me to say how I’ve contributed to a problem or I’ll get mad at you.
+If you expect me to say how I’ve contributed to a problem, I’ll get mad at you.

-Unwillingness to take responsibility for mistakes goes hand-in-hand with quickness to blame.
-This trait may come from confusing the part with the whole.
+Unwillingness to take responsibility for mistakes may come from confusing the part with the whole.
 "If I've done one thing that's not right, then I must be all bad."
-That's also all-or-nothing thinking.
+That's all-or-nothing thinking.

 Whatever the source of the sensitivity to criticism and difficulty admitting mistakes, the upshot is a tendency to blame others when anything has gone wrong.
 Blaming and fault-finding in others feel safer to narcissists than looking to discover, learn and grow from their own part in difficulties.